Felix Ellis: Political career

 In April 2024 after the 2024 State Election, Ellis was appointed as Minister for Housing and Planning and lost responsibility for the Resources Portfolio.
 When Michael Ferguson was removed from the Ministry due to a clear lack of confidence in him by the Tasmanian House of Assembly, Ellis also became Minister for Consumer Affairs in October 2025.

 Personal life

-Ellis is married to former ABC Landline journalist Margot Kelly. and they have two sons.
+Ellis is married to former ABC Landline journalist Margot Kelly.
+They have two sons.